Verify phone using SMS OTP

 Custom SMS provider

-In the Admin Portal (from Settings > SMS Provider), you can configure to use Twilio as your SMS provider instead of the Transmit default.
+In the Admin Portal (from Settings > SMS Provider), you can configure to use Twilio as your SMS provider instead of the Mosaic default.
 For example, this allows you to customize the sender name per country.
 For more, see Use custom SMS providers.